29 June - 2 July 2017

 Central Eurasian Studies Society (CESS)

-The European Society for Central Asian Studies (ESCAS) and the Central Eurasian Studies Society (CESS) invite panel and paper proposals for the Joint ESCAS-CESS Conference in Bishkek at the American University of Central Asia (AUCA).
+The European Society for Central Asian Studies (ESCAS) and the Central Eurasian Studies Society (CESS) will hold the Joint ESCAS-CESS Conference at the American University of Central Asia (AUCA) in Bishkek, June 29-July 2, 2017.
 This is the 15th Biennial Conference of ESCAS, and the Sixth Regional Conference of CESS.
 The conference will be hosted by AUCA’s Central Asian Studies Institute (CASI).
-The conference program will feature two keynote speakers, 60-70 panels including 200-250 presenters, and there will also be a supplementary program including a catered reception and a cultural program.
-We are very pleased to announce the two keynote speakers:

-Paolo Sartori (Senior Research Fellow, Institute of Iranian Studies, Austrian Academy of Sciences, Vienna) will speak on “The Secular that Never Was: Rethinking the Meaning of Islam in Post-Stalinist Central Asia”
+Paolo Sartori (Senior Research Fellow, Institute of Iranian Studies, Austrian Academy of Sciences, Vienna) will speak on “The Secular that Never Was: Untangling the Meaning of Islam in Soviet Central Asia”.

 The European Society for Central Asian Studies (ESCAS) began in 1985 with a small conference at Utrecht University and has continued since with biennial conferences in a dozen European cities and more recently, in Astana, Kazakhstan, as well.
 Its focus is on building scholarly links and support between Europe and Central Asia.
 For more information, see: www.escas.org